Microchip-MPLAB-Harmony/csp_apps_sam_a7g5/apps/flexcom/usart/flexcom_usart_echo_interrupt/readme.md

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Open the Terminal application (Ex.:Tera term) on the computer.
+2. Open the Terminal application (Ex.:Tera term) on the computer.
-5. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
+3. Connect to the EDBG/Jlink Virtual COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-6. Reset the board to run the application
-7. The console displays the following message
+4. The console displays the following message

     ![output](images/output_flexcom_usart_echo_blocking.png)

-8. Type 10 characters
+5. Type 10 characters
-9. Entered characters will be echoed back and the LED is toggled
+6. Entered characters will be echoed back and the LED is toggled
-10. The following table provides the LED names
+7. The following table provides the LED names

     | Board      | LED Name                                    |
     | ----------------- | ---------------------------------------------- |